patch-wat/cairn-eclat/srd/bloods/blue.md

 ---

 # Blue
 A noble, born in the lap of privilege and power.
-While not all nobles are wealthy, we most certainly must act like we are.
-Working with my hands was socially taboo, if not outright illegal.
+While not all nobles are wealthy, expectations are to act like it.
+Working with my hands is socially taboo, if not outright illegal.

 Once, I wiled away the hours engaged in the genteel pursuits of